top of page

 Mindset 3: Facing Challenges Head-On

-Reacher doesn’t shy away from challenges.
-Whether he’s dealing with a dangerous situation or unraveling a complicated mystery, he approaches problems calmly and directly.
+Whether he is dealing with a dangerous situation or unraveling a complicated mystery, he approaches the problem calmly, directly and with his full attention.

-But part of the reason he can do that is simple.
-He carries very little.
+But part of the reason he can do that is simple: He carries very little.

-When you live the One Bag Life, you have fewer distractions and fewer mental burdens competing for your attention.
+When you live the One Bag Life, you have fewer possessions, distractions and mental burdens competing for your attention.
+That clarity makes it easier to focus on the challenge directly in front of you.

 “Running from problems only makes them worse,” Reacher said.
-“Face them, deal with them and move on.
-That’s how you stay in control.”
+Face them, deal with them and move forward.
+That is how you stay in charge.”

 Our Turn: